CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 2 - Parameters/Debugging.md

 	at binky.HelloWorldBinky.main(HelloWorldBinky.java:9)
 ```

-The Robot.class file isn't one that's editable in any of the assignments \- it's part of the starter code.
+The Robot.java file isn't one that's editable in any of the assignments \- it's part of the starter code.
 So moving down the list, we see the problem is in HelloWorldBinky.java, specifically the main method, on line 9 \- there's no line numbers in the earlier code snippet, but that's the line that says

 	binky.moveForward();